 The campus community can continue to support Demand Management by shutting down non-essential equipment, turning off lights, and lowering blinds.
 These and other actions can reduce Western's total energy consumption by 15%.
 Find out more!

 It is a methodology used to forecast, plan and manage electrical demand.
 “Demand management” represents Facilities Management's overall efforts and activities to protect its users and Western’s infrastructure.

 It is important to manage how much electricity is drawn from the grid, as it affects the price of energy and the capacity of the grid to supply that power.
 Overloads in the electrical grid can lead to outages and damages to the infrastructure.
 Western is doing its part by monitoring and reducing its load when necessary to avoid problems in the province’s grid.

 Western also implements demand management during maintenance operations in the electrical high voltage infrastructure.
 In the past, this has prevented outages in parts of campus.
 Ensuring operations on campus can continue is a paramount objective for Facilities Management and demand management has contributed to this goal.

 In addition, the electrical demands of Western during Ontario’s peak demand hours determine a significant portion of the costs for the following year.
-Therefore, by reducing demand Western saves an average $1,000,000 per year.
+Therefore, by reducing demand Western saves an average of $2,000,000 per year.
 For more information on how our electrical costs are determined by our demand, visit http://www.ieso.ca/.

-Over the years, Western has built capacity in its infrastructure to divert and reduce the flow of chilled water to the buildings.
-Over the last few years Facilities management installed energy valves that regulate the flow and optimize the temperature differential.
-The chiller plants then “follow” the load, ramping down the chilled water productions and hence, reducing the demand.
+Over the years, Western has built capacity in its infrastructure to divert and reduce the flow of chilled water to buildings.
+Over the last few years, Facilities Management installed energy valves that regulate the flow and optimize the temperature differential.

 With your help, Western will continue to be recognized as a leader in electrical demand management.
 The following are a few recent accolades of which we are particularly proud: